 While in some cases sedation may be required in the interest of patient well-being, patient comfort, and image quality, the vast majority of these tests are performed without sedation or anesthesia.
 Results are typically available immediately.

 What is advanced imaging?

 Traditional imaging in veterinary medicine has mainly consisted of X-rays.
 While X-rays are still useful in many situations, MRI, CT, and ultrasound are now available to aid in the diagnostic process.
 Ultrasound allows for an in-depth look at organs and soft tissues in motion, and MRI and CT scans provide detailed, cross-sectional information about the body in much higher clarity than traditional X-rays.

-What’s the difference between MRI, CT, and myelography?
+What’s the difference between MRI, CT, fluoroscopy, and myelography?

 - MRI is safe, non-invasive, and is the ideal method to evaluate the nervous system.
 It gives us a detailed look at the brain, spinal cord, and nerves.
 MRI is also an advanced way to look at soft tissue structures such as muscle, ligaments, and tendons.
 Patients can have MRIs regardless if they have had implants such as pins, plates, or microchips, but pacemakers and neurostimulators may be contraindicated.

 - CT takes x-ray images of “slices” of a patient’s specific organ, muscle, bone, or other internal body part.
 CT images are much more detailed than a traditional X-ray and can be reconstructed into multiple planes or a three-dimensional model of the affected area, resulting in even greater accuracy.
 Many conditions which would not be visible using a traditional X-ray can be seen on CT images.
 CT images are sometimes enhanced with the use of contrast, but MRI is generally preferred for evaluating the nervous system.